-I have heard that I don’t need a lawyer and all I need to do is answer some simple questions online – is this true?
+I have heard that I don’t need a lawyer, and all I need to do is answer some simple questions online.
+Is this true?

+As more people live longer, there will be more people suffering from strokes, Parkinson’s, dementia, or Alzheimer’s.
+The need is great for people who understand and are able to take care of the unique needs of Baby Boomers as they age.
 People need an attorney who knows how to plan for families who are not perfect.
-Attorneys who understand that most people who reach their 65th birthday still feel young and are anticipating living until they are 90, most like me have at least one parent who has reached their 90th birthday.
+Attorneys who understand that most people who reach their 65th birthday still feel young, and are anticipating living until they are 90.
+Most people, like me, have at least one parent who has reached their 90th birthday.

-Each time someone comes into my office and does not retain me I feel as though I have let them down.
-If you do nothing or worse do it wrong you won’t know, until it is too late.
-If you do nothing, the law will take over and the law can have unintended consequences.
+Each time someone comes into my office and does not retain me, I feel as though I have let them down.
+If you do nothing – or worse, do it wrong – you won’t know until it is too late.
+If you do nothing, the law will take over, and the law can have unintended consequences.

+If your family is not perfect, you need a lawyer to guide you through all the decisions you need to make.
+If you are a Baby Boomer, you need to plan.
+You will most likely live longer than your parents, and you will most likely need help with daily care.
 Your family will most likely be more fragmented than the one you grew up in, so it will be harder for your kids to take care of you than it is for you to take care of your parents.
-If you are worried about your second half, call Geisler Patterson Law, Martha Jo Patterson will be your Trusted guide you in making all the plans you need to make so that you will have peace of mind in the second half of life.
+If you have concerns, call Geisler Patterson Law.
+Martha Jo Patterson will be your trusted guide in making all the plans you need to have peace of mind in the second half of life.

 How do you calculate your fees?

 We will quote you a fee based upon our formula, which takes into account the complexity of your case and the value that we are able to provide to you in asset protection.

-Our fee is payable at the beginning of our relationship and will cover all expenses of our representation.
-If you have a very simple case and we are unable to provide you with a substantial benefit, our fee is very low.
+Our fee is payable at the beginning of our relationship, and will cover all expenses of our representation.
+If you have a very simple case, and we are unable to provide you with a substantial benefit, our fee is very low.

-However, in the event that we are able to provide you with substantial benefits, we will undertake a more sophisticated asset protection strategy and our fee will reflect that greater value being provided.
+However, in the event that we are able to provide you with substantial benefits, we will undertake a more sophisticated asset protection strategy, and our fee will reflect that greater value being provided.

 From our first phone call, how long will it take you to tell us if you are able to help us?

-When you contact us someone (often the attorney) will take a few minutes to determine if we can help you; once it is determined that we can help you your appointment is scheduled.
-If we can’t help you we will try to help you find someone who will be able to assist you.
+When you contact us, someone (often the attorney) will take a few minutes to determine if we can help you.
+Once it is determined that we can help you, your appointment is scheduled.
+If we can’t help you, we will try to help you find someone who will be able to assist you.

-Why do I need an Attorney?
+Why do I need an attorney?

-It is tempting to do your own Will or Trust.
-No one likes spending money on attorneys, and the ads from the do it yourself people make it seem so easy.
+It is tempting to do your own will or trust.
+No one likes spending money on attorneys, and the ads from the do-it-yourself people make it seem so easy.